OCBC chief Samuel Tsien gets 10.4% pay rise to S$10.7m for 2018

 Nonetheless, the Asian region is expected to benefit from the rearrangement out of China's global supply chain, as manufacturing and services activities are realigned to other countries for cost competitiveness and country of origin, they added.

-Looking ahead, OCBC said it will continue to seek growth opportunities, while being alert to risks in its operating environment and "embrace digital technology" across the group.
+Looking ahead, OCBC said it would continue to seek growth opportunities, while being alert to risks in its operating environment and "embrace digital technology" across the group.

 Within Singapore, 49 per cent of its retail customers are digital customers, up from 36 per cent in 2014, and the bank is targeting to increase this to 55 per cent by 2019.
 In addition, 62 per cent of its business customers are now digital customers, up from 36 per cent in 2014.
 The bank aims to increase this to 65 per cent by 2019.